- Traits are passed down in discrete packages of DNA (genes), this is called inheritance.

 Evolutionary synthesis includes the principles of natural selection, genetics, DNA, and biogeography.
 Evolution and evolutionary synthesis do not speak to the origins of life, but rather scientists working in each field are trying to assess and understand the patterns of life.

 Studies of evolution have been around since people started making observations about the natural world.
 So after the Greek philosophers, Shen Kuo, Robert Hooke, Nicolas Steno, Jean-Baptiste Lamarck, Georges Cuvier, Charles Lyell, and many more, Darwin then provided the idea of evolution occurring by natural selection.
-Around the same time that Darwin had written his famous novel, On the Origin of Species, Alfred Russell Wallace, an English naturalist, independently came up with the same idea of natural selection.
+Around the same time that Darwin had written his famous work, On the Origin of Species, Alfred Russell Wallace, an English naturalist, independently came up with the same idea of natural selection.
 This prompted several collaborations on evolutionary processes between Darwin and Wallace.

 It is important to understand that Charles Darwin did not come up with evolution all on his own.
 He had a wonderful idea but did not understand the mechanics behind how evolution worked (genetics, see below).
 On his travels around the world he observed living and fossil animals, from these observations he was able to understand that biological change had been occurring through time.
 Darwin also provided geologists with an understanding to why fossil assemblages were changing through time.
 The idea of faunal succession was well understood but it was unclear why the fauna was changing.
 Darwin provided substantial evidence for evolution through the fossil record of extinct organisms (Boggs, 2012).